Testimony of the Day

 The Juice Works $65 for 6!!!

 Hormones run our metabolism

-When I start talking to clients about our hormones and our weight, they usually get a surprised look on their face.
+When I start talking to clients about our hormones and our weight, they usually get a surprised look on their faces.
 What do hormones have to do with our weight?
 A hormone is a chemical messenger from a cell in the body.
 A hormone is produced by almost every organ system and is secreted directly into the bloodstream.
 Hormones signal certain cells to perform certain functions.
-Hormones are in charge of so many important pieces of our everyday life; our monthly mood swings, sex drive, blood sugar levels, muscle tone, fat burning ability, metabolism, immune system…the list is huge!
-Hormones play a role in everything from good sleep and good sex to headaches, stress, fatigue and weight gain.
+Hormones are in charge of so many important pieces of our everyday life; our monthly mood swings, sex drive, blood sugar levels, muscle tone, fat-burning ability, metabolism, immune system…the list is huge!
+Hormones play a role in everything from good sleep and good sex to headaches, stress, fatigue, and weight gain.